Eric Haase Player Props: Tigers vs. White Sox

 Eric Haase At The Plate

-- Haase has four doubles, two home runs and 10 walks while batting .248.
+- Haase has five doubles, two home runs and 11 walks while batting .248.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.